fmxsh/f3c/f3c-spec.md

 ## The data of each data constructs

+Four possible _data constructs_ were defined by combining _data format_ with _data type_.
+Each of them will be described in detail.

 ### Inline literal

-A literal is identified to be such in one of two ways: the _[inline format]_, which is the syntactical context (context), and the content of the _[inline data]_ that is the syntax's subject (content).
-Context has precedence over content.
+Different types of literals exist: string, number, multi-line block etc...
+The exact type of literal is determined by first evaluating the surrounding syntax (context), and, if shown the type is not  determined to match a certain set of types, then, as second, evaluation is preformed of the content contained by the syntax.
+It follows that, in evaluation of literal type, context has precedence over content.
+A string literal will have additional meaning, or not, depending of in what context it appears, and thus, context should be evaluated first.

 Possible literals are: